aerogear/graphback/templates/ts-react-apollo-client/README.md

 - [Apollo Client](https://www.apollographql.com/docs/react/): Apollo Client provides a neat abstraction layer and an interface to interact with the GraphQL server.
 It allows easier building of UI components that fetch data via GraphQL.

+- [React](https://reactjs.org/): React is an open-source JavaScript library for building user interfaces or UI components which is maintained by Facebook and a community of individual developers and companies.

 - [Material UI](https://material-ui.com/): Material-UI is an open-source project that features React components that implement Google's Material Design.
 It has been used for styling this sample React template.

+- [Codegen](https://graphql-code-generator.com/): GraphQL Code Generator is a tool that generates code out of your GraphQL schema by analyzing it.

 ## Project structure